jhuckaby/pixl-server-storage/README.md

 The `base_dir` defaults to the current working directory, and will be created on startup if necessary.
 The `filename` is the name of the SQLite DB file on disk (also created if necessary).

 The optional `pragmas` object allows you set one or more [SQLite Pragmas](https://www.sqlite.org/pragma.html#toc) (configuration settings) on the database at startup.
 Here you can specify things such as [auto_vacuum](https://www.sqlite.org/pragma.html#pragma_auto_vacuum), [cache_size](https://www.sqlite.org/pragma.html#pragma_cache_size) and [journal_mode](https://www.sqlite.org/pragma.html#pragma_journal_mode), among many others.

+The optional `backups` object allows you to configure daily backups of the SQLite database file, which happens during the [daily maintenance](#daily-maintenance) event.
+Set `enabled` to `true` to enable backups, then set `dir` to the directory to hold the backups, `filename` to the destination filename (you can use date/time placeholders here), `compress` to compress the backups with gzip, and `keep` to keep the latest N backups in the dir (i.e. auto-delete the oldest ones).
+Please note that the backup operation locks the database, so it will cause other storage operations to hang while it is writing to the file.

 The optional `keyPrefix` property works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
 It allows you to prefix all the SQLite keys with a common string, to separate your application's data in a shared database situation.